Originate/guide/cucumber.md

   - if an admin changes an account, should it send a different email?

+  Background:
+    Given I am logged in as John Doe

   Scenario: a user updates their last name
-    Given I am logged in as "John Doe"
     When updating my last name to "Connor"
-    Then my name is "John Connor"
+    Then my name is now John Connor

   Scenario: a user tries to update another account's details
-    ...
+    When trying to update the account of Dorian Gray Then I get the error "You cannot change this account" And that account is unchanged

-  Scenario: an admin updates another account
+  Scenario: an administrator updates another account
-    ...
+    Given I am logged in as an admin
+    When updating the last name of John Doe to "Connor" Then that account new has the name John Connor

+  Scenario: providing incomplete account information
+    When trying to update my last name to ""
+    Then I get the error "The last name is required" And my name is still John Connor
   ```

 ### Writing Scenarios